frietz58/WoZ4U/README.md

 `pip install -r requirements.txt`. <br>Here, I assume that your current working directory is still set to the main repository folder: `WoZ4U`.
 If you changed working directories in the meantime, provide the path to the `requirements.txt` file to the `-r` argument of the `pip install` call.

 ### Running WoZ4U
+As a reminder, to install and run WoZ4U on Windows, please see the `windows_readme.md`  [here](https://github.com/frietz58/WoZ4U/blob/master/windows_readme.md).
+If you have installed WoZ4U on Linux or MacOS, follow the steps below to start the interface.

 Assuming that you followed the installation instructions to this point, the following sequence of commands starts WoZ4U (even in a new terminal session or after having restarted your computer):

 1. Change the working directory into the `WoZ4U` directory (where you cloned this repository, during the installation process): `cd PATH/TO/YOUR/WoZ4U`
 2. Activate the virtualenv containg all the required packages: `source woz4u_venv/bin/activate`
 3. Tell the interface where to find the NAOqi API: `source set_paths.sh`